cea-hpc/fastiron/profiling/README.md

 - `gather_data.sh`: Gather profiling data for the current build of [Fastiron][1].
 - `process_data.sh`: Process the data collected using `gather_data.sh`.

 The data gathering / processing done with the script can be tweaked to obtain the desired results.
 Refer to the [Rust Doc][2] or to the `README.md` of `fastiron-stats`.

+## Sampling policy

 All benchmarks have been done using the `bench_cfg.sh` script unless stated otherwise.
+Link-time optimization were not enabled for Fastiron.

+Flamegraphes were recorded in the default configuration since the overall distribution of time is approximately the same.
+Additionally, [Quicksilver][3] was recompiled with `-g3` flag, and debug information was enabled in the release profile of Fastiron.

 ## Known issues